mossizprypjat/obsidian-template/Tasks/example_course.md

 | uur | 0   | 0   | 0   |

 - [ ] **2 Todo Chapter**
+  blablabla, this chapter will show up in `Tasks.md`.

 |     | Gelezen | Geleerd | Oefeningen |
 | --- | --- | --- | --- |